glv/smithereen/README.md

 ## To do

+* Set up bundler and get this running on RCR.
 * Finish porting the sample JavaScript parser from Crockford's paper.
 * Use Cucumber to write some end-to-end tests of the example parsers.
 * Add some kind of tracing output to make it easier to understand (and debug) the algorithm.
 * Reusable example groups for lexers and lexer tokens.
+* Reconsider whether to hide the `left` parameter to `infix`.
 * Names to reconsider: prefix, infix, extend_with_infixes, symbolize, symbol_module, lexer token, take_token, deftoken.
 * Pull in activesupport v3.